 The girls from West Tisbury were the only students to make a presentation at the conference, although there were also a few middle school bands.
 “We were young, we were like the only kids there,” Willa said.

 Regarding the audience for the girls’ presentation, Ms. Becker said, “I got the feeling that the people there were learning; it was an introduction for them.”
 Not all schools have the large touch-screen computers and clickers that Ms. Miller uses in her classroom, although the screens are in every classroom at the Martha’s Vineyard Regional High School.
 The clickers sit on each student’s desk and look like a cross between a bulky mobile phone and a TV remote control.
 Students use the clicker’s keypad to text in answers to questions on the main computer, which can then appear on the main screen.
-The software allows for ongoing assessment of students’ performance in the classroom.
+The presentation software allows for ongoing assessment of students’ performance in the classroom.

 “Teachers don’t have to know everything,” Ms. Becker says.
 “The children figured it out and I learned from them.
 The teacher does the content, but they don’t have to really worry about the technology, because the kids are adept at it.”